Lunar Series (British coin)

-The Lunar or Shēngxiào (生肖) coin series is a collection of British coins issued by the Royal Mint, featuring the Chinese zodiac in celebration of Chinese New Year.
+The Lunar Series or Shēngxiào Collection (生肖, '(Chinese) zodiac') coin series is a collection of British coins issued by the Royal Mint, featuring the Chinese zodiac in celebration of Chinese New Year.
 First issued in 2014, the series has been minted in varying denominations of silver and gold, as both bullion and proof.

 Year of the Horse 2014

 Reverse

 The reverse design consists of a galloping Horse set against the background of the pre-historic Uffington White Horse, located in Oxfordshire.
 Lettering on the coin reads "YEAR OF THE HORSE · 2014" plus details of the mass and metal content of the coin.
 The Chinese character for Horse (馬) is displayed near the coin's centre.

 Mule version

 In March 2014, it was reported that a number of 1oz bullion coins had mistakenly been struck with the incorrect die.
 Around 38,000 of the Lunar Horse coins were struck with an obverse intended for the Britannia series, while 17,000 Britannia coins were stuck with the obverse for the Lunar series.